cu-sense-lab/fall-2025-lectures/README.md

 poetry install
 ```

+## Usage

 You can add your own utilities/functions to the `utils/` folder as needed.

 Please email me if you have any problems, and I will do my best to help!
 If you need PDF versions of the solution notebooks, I can try to provide those as well.

+## Updating Environment

+*Aside*: I had forgotten that `numba` (a package for JIT compiling Python code) is not
+compatible with Python 3.14 yet, so I had to downgrade back to 3.13.
+If you already made
+a Python 3.14 environment, you can remake it with:

+    conda env remove -n gnss_lectures
+    conda env create -f environment.yml
+    conda activate gnss_lectures
+    poetry install